m-bock/purescript-transit/README.md

 Breaking down the syntax:

-- `Empty` initializes an empty transition list
+- `Transit` initializes an empty transition list
 - `:*` is an infix operator that appends each transition to the list
 - `"DoorOpen" :@ "Close" >| "DoorClosed"` means: in state `DoorOpen`, when receiving message `Close`, transition to state `DoorClosed`
 - The `@` operator connects a state to a message, and `>|` indicates the target state